 Whales need a quite sea to communicate with each other, to find their way and orient in the dark ocean and very importantly to find and hunt their food!

 This is an example of how you sound when you are with Orcas hunting herring and you start your motor and start driving:

 All we can do is to educate people, play the sounds to them and hopefully that will make them understand and behave in a more responsible way!
 Help us and spread this sound file and information…

-And we made guidelines, which we have developed in 2007 in cooperation with the WWF, however those guidelines are outdated with the current “wild-west” situation of whale watching in Norway and removed them.
+We created guidelines, which we have developed in 2007 in cooperation with the WWF, however those guidelines are outdated with the current “wild-west” situation of whale watching in Norway and we have removed them.
 There are too many whale watching operators and too many people in the water with the Orcas and Humpback whales in the winter and we oppose such unregulated activity, in particular the swimming with Orca operations!

 But here are some small very easy to use guidelines:

 Visit Tromsø have created guidelines: Whale Watching Guidelines for the winter in Tromsø